 Are you a complete novice when it comes to video editing but want to put together a quick behind-the-scenes video or share some candid footage with your audience on social media?

-Well, with the software available these days, you can easily string together several clips to make one project.
+Well, with the software available these days, you can easily combine several videos to make one project.

-In this post, we’ll explain how to combine video files into one using the following:
+In this post, we’ll explain how to combine videos into one using the following: